 #4 The fees are obfuscated and embedded in confusing ways

-If you look at any direct indexing provider’s “fee schedule” (if it may be called that) the language is usually ambiguous and confusing and lacking disclosure of all applicable charges that the portfolio will incur.
+If you look at any direct indexing provider’s “fee schedule” (if it may be called that) the language is usually ambiguous and confusing, lacking transparency into all applicable charges that the portfolio will incur.
 This happens frequently but not in all cases.

 If you are going to invest your clients’ money into anything, all the charges matter.
 Even if they don’t seem material to you – they matter.
 Get a list and map out what happens at every point from start to finish in terms of fees charged to the portfolio, and verify every aspect.
 Don’t just trust what the provider says.